AguaClara/SWOT/DC Solutions/DC_Python_Solution.md

 ### 16)
-You will now create a graph of headloss vs flow for the tube mentioned in the previous problems.
-This graph will have two sets of data: the real data contained within the csv file and some theoretical data.
-The theoretical data is what we would expect the headloss through the tube to be in an ideal world for any given flow.
-When calculating the theoretical headloss, assume that minor losses are negligible.
-Plot the data from the csv file as individual data points and the theoretical headloss as a continuous curve.
-Make the y-axis have units of cm and the x-axis have units of mL/s.
+Plot the data (as data points and NOT AS A CONTINUOUS LINE) and the theoretical value of head loss in a straight tube (as a curve) on a graph.
+For the theoretical value assume that minor losses were negligible.
+Make the y axis have units of cm and the x axis have units of mL/s.

-A few hints.
+A couple of hints.
-* To find the theoretical headloss, you will first need to create an array of different flow values.
-While you could use the values in the csv file that you extracted in Problem 14, we would instead like you to create an array of 50 equally-spaced flow values.
-These values shall be between the minimum and maximum flows in the csv file.
-* You can use the `np.linspace(input1, input2, input3)` function to create this set of equally-spaced flows.
-Inputs for `np.linspace` are the same as they were for `np.logspace`, which was used in Problem 12a).
-Linspace does not work with units; you will need to remove the units (using `.magnitude`) from the inputs to `np.logspace` and then reattach the correct units of flow after creating the array.
+* You can use the linspace command to create a set of flows to calculate the theoretical head loss for the plot.
+Linspace doesn't work with units and so you will need to remove the units and then reattach the correct units of flow.
+* convert the flow and head loss data to the desired units when passing the data arrays to the plot method.
-* The `pc.headloss_fric` function can handle arrays as inputs, so that makes it easy to produce the theoretical headloss array once you have finished your equally-spaced flow array.
+* The `pc.headloss_fric` function can handle arrays as inputs, so that makes it easy to produce the theoretical head loss array.
-* When using `plt.plot`, make sure to convert the flow and headloss data to the desired units.